 - Searchable set - a saved search that includes the set of documents used to create the report.

-- Calculate unique hits - if set to Yes, this setting includes a Unique hits value for each term in the search terms results.
+- Calculate unique hits - if enabled, includes a Unique hits value for each term in the search terms results.
 Unique hits is the count of documents in the searchable set returned by only that particular term.
 If more than one term returns a particular document, that document is not counted as a unique hit.
 Unique hits reflect the total number of documents returned by a particular term and only that particular term.

 Note: Unique hits can help you identify terms in your search terms report that may be overly inclusive.